 Remembrance Day is coming up, and London will once again honour those who fell in battle with a display of poppies.
 TfL have already got in on the action, by decorating a swathe of Tube stations with poppy roundels in recognition of The Royal British Legion’s London Poppy Day.

-The iconic tube roundels have blanketed multiple stations in the past, and this year they’re going big once more with 24 stations (10 Underground, 14 Overground) undergoing the makeover.
-If you fancy spotting them, they’re at – deep breath – Baker Street, Balham, Bethnal Green, Bounds Green, Camden Road, Canary Wharf, Colindale, Chingford, Dalston Junction, Edmonton Green, Forest Hill, Hackney Downs, Hoxton, Kings Cross, London Bridge, Seven Sisters, Shepherd’s Bush, Shoreditch High Street, Tower Hill, Walthamstow Central, Westminster, West Croydon, West Hampstead, and Willesden Junction.
+The iconic tube roundels have blanketed multiple stations in the past, and this year they’re going big once more with 20 stations (9 Underground, 5 Overground, 6 bus stations) undergoing the makeover.
+If you fancy spotting them, they’re at – deep breath – Baker Street, Balham, Bethnal Green, Bounds Green, Canary Wharf, Colindale, Chingford, Dalston Junction, Edmonton Green, Forest Hill, Hackney Downs, Hammersmith (bus), Harrow (bus) Hatch End, Hoxton, Kings Cross, Kingston (bus), London Bridge, Seven Sisters, Shepherd’s Bush, South Tottenham, Turnpike Lane (bus), Vauxhall (bus), Victoria Coach Station and Westminster.

 Roundels aren’t the only TfL property getting a rebrand, though.
-Six poppy-bedecked, rather fetching buses will be rolling through to along selected London routes — to and from Harrow, Victoria Coach Station, Kingston, Turnpike Lane, and Vauxhall.
-Plus, a limited number of Santander bikes have received a glow-up.
+Six poppy-bedecked, rather fetching buses will be rolling through to along selected London routes — to and from North Acton, Peckham, Rainham, Shepherd’s Bush and Wembley.

 Also published on Medium.